Where To Find the Clearest Water in the Caribbean: Best Beaches To Explore

 The Dominican Republic is a highly sought-after destination for its relaxed vibes, untouched nature and some of the bluest water in the Caribbean.
 The islands provide sealife viewing moments thanks to plentiful populations of dolphins and starfish.
 These creatures make for the best snorkeling in Caribbean waters, according to many.

-On Saona Island, Canto de la Playa is an absolute oasis.
-Accessible only by boat, it’s the westernmost beach on the island.
-Thanks to its remoteness, there aren’t any crowds, developments or tourist traps.
-It’s pristine.
 I always prioritize nature-immersed, rugged, off-the-beaten-path destinations when I’m traveling, so I consider this to be the best place to visit in the Caribbean.
-Come for the fluffy sand, neon blue water, tranquil palms and perfect snorkeling water.
-Stay for the feeling that you’re a world away from everything.
+You’ll enjoy the fluffy sand, neon blue water, tranquil palms and perfect snorkeling water.
+I always get the feeling that I’m a world away from everything.

 Here’s what else to enjoy while you’re in the area: